salahbdg/VV-ESIR-TP3/exercises/binary-heap.md

         assertEquals(10, heap.peek());
     }
 ```

- * We tested if the heap can count duplicate values.
+* We tested how the heap will react if we pop after multiple pushing.

 ```Java
  @Test